 Arriving in Queenstown

-The friendly and helpful staff at Queenstown Airport will greet you when you land, and from there, getting into the city is easy.
+The friendly and helpful staff at Queenstown Airport will greet you when you land, and from there getting into the city is easy.

-Getting into Queenstown from Queenstown airport
+Getting into Queenstown from the airport

 With a range of convenient transport options, getting to and from the airport is easy.
 It’s a good idea to book a rental car to explore the Queenstown region at your own pace.
 There are a range of rental car operators available at the terminal.
 If you’re being picked up, there is a pick up zone in the car park in front of the terminal.
-Other transport options include buses, airport shuttles, taxis, and limos are all lined up outside the terminal, ready to take you to your destination.
+Other transport options include buses, airport shuttles, taxis and limos are all lined up outside the terminal, ready to take you to your destination.
 Taxis and airport shuttles offer door-to-door service and the public bus comes through every 15 minutes.

 Getting around Queenstown

 Once you arrive in Queenstown, getting around is easy, whether you hire your own car, use the public bus network which links Queenstown’s main suburbs or explore the region by foot or bike on the Queenstown Trail.
 Or visit the lake and hop on the Queenstown ferry network from Frankton Arm to Queenstown.
-There is also a free shuttle service from The Station in Queenstown to Arrowtown, which runs Thursday - Sunday.
+There is also a free shuttle service from The Station in Queenstown to Arrowtown, which runs Thursday to Sunday.
 There are many tour operators from the town centre and hotels making it easy to get out and about and experience what the region has to offer.
 If you prefer to self-drive, Queenstown has many rental cars and campervans to hire.

 Fly from Darwin.
 Once you’ve purchased your tickets from Darwin, there are a few things you should know to ensure you’re as prepared as possible for your upcoming trip.